Terisa Griffin

-Terisa Griffin is an American singer, songwriter, producer and actress from Monroe, Louisiana who currently resides in Chicago, Illinois.
+Terisa Griffin is an American singer and songwriter from Monroe, Louisiana who currently resides in Chicago, Illinois.
 Her most notable performance was on the American television series The Voice.
 She has toured with entertainers such as Patti LaBelle, Will Downing, Isaac Hayes and Jeffrey Osborne.

 Early career

 Griffin began earning a living creating jingles for businesses and is the voice behind the Doublemint gum commercials featuring American tennis stars Venus and Serena Williams.

 In a career changing moment, while singing background for Diana Ross on The Oprah Winfrey Show in 2000, Griffin gained national exposure to Oprah's television audience when Ross spontaneously passed her the microphone to finish singing "Only Love Conquers All".

 The Voice

 In 2012, at the age of 42, Griffin auditioned for NBC's series The Voice (American season 3) with her rendition of "Someone Like You" by Adele.
 At the conclusion of her audition, Christina Aguilera and Blake Shelton indicated an interest in coaching her.
 After interacting with both, Griffin chose Blake Shelton's team.

 Within a field of sixty-four contestants competing during the Battles Round, Griffin and Julio Cesar Castillo sang "Conga", originally performed by Gloria Estefan and Miami Sound Machine.
 Blake Shelton picked Julio Cesar Castillo to coach, but she was "stolen" by CeeLo Green and thereby joined his team in the Knockouts Round.

 During the Knockouts Round, Griffin broke her ankle backstage during rehearsals which required the use of crutches.
 She decided to remain in the competition wearing an orthopedic boot as she performed.
 As one of the remaining twenty competitors she sang "Saving All My Love For You" made famous by Whitney Houston.
 She battled against Trevin Hunte who sang "Against All Odds (Take a Look at Me Now)" by Phil Collins, and ultimately Trevin advanced to the next round.